 You also terrace the land behind your home wanting to make the most of these hills for your garden, another sign of permanence.

 Your sons will grow up and move into the Single Brothers’ House, until one day they will marry — with the blessing of the church.

 You believe in this church.
 Your kids believe in this church.
 Your descendants will believe in it so much that when the county of Forsyth is formed and officials try to build a courthouse in your square, your people turn them away.
 They build the courthouse just north of here, up the hill, in a new town called Winston.
 In that new town, they will have industry.
 They will start massive tobacco businesses and textile businesses with names like Reynolds and Hanes.
 Your descendants will think of these new ways as sinful for a while, until they can’t hold on any longer.
 Winston will become too large.
 The towns will merge, separated by only a hyphen and sentiments toward capitalism.

 Your descendants will help grow that new town.
 Something called Krispy Kreme will open in the heart of your old town.
 It will be a big business, and the money will go to the business owners, not the church.
 It will become a different world.

 But you leave the records.
 And in time, when some citizens of Winston-Salem decide to save Salem and make it Old Salem, those records will allow them to do so.

 And in time, Krispy Kreme will move out of Salem because it isn’t from your time period, and the only things grown here will be things that were grown here when you were here.
 In time, everything you built will be just like it was when you left it.

 Michael Graff is the writer-at-large for Our State magazine.
-His most recent story was “What’s it worth?”
-(October 2012).
+Find more of his archived stories here.